5T33Z0/Clover-Crate/Upgrading_Clover/README.md

 15. Once it's done, check your config.plist for errors in Clover Configurator using the Clover Validator in the "Tools" section and correct them if necessary.
 16. Save your config, reboot and hope for the best

+> [!IMORTANT]
+>
-**IMPORTANT**: Make sure you have a backup of your currently working EFI folder stored on a FAT32 formatted flash drive to boot from just in case you run into issues.
+> Make sure you have a backup of your currently working EFI folder stored on a FAT32 formatted flash drive to boot from just in case you run into issues.

 ## `OpenRuntime.efi` and older Clover builds (< r5142)
 There is an incompatibility with `OpenRuntime.efi` and Clover: revisions prior to r5142 require `OpenRuntime.efi` version 1.1, while r5142 and newer require v1.2 (or newer).
 This is not really an issue for people who just want to stay up to date using the newest version of Clover and Drivers anyway.
 But if you want to boot using a Clover build older than r5142, you need v1.1 of OpenRuntime which will not work in r5142, of course.